icdm25demo/icdm25demo.github.io/index.md

 ## Publication and Presentation Policies

-***Publication***: Each accepted demo will be included in the ICDM 2025 proceedings.
+***Publication***: Each accepted demo paper will be included in the ICDM 2025 *workshop proceedings*.
 Additionally, each demo must provide a brief pre-recorded video, which will be made available on IEEE Xplore, alongside the PDF.

-***Registration***: To be included in the proceedings, each accepted demo must be covered by a separate conference registration.
+***Registration***: To be included in the *workshop proceedings*, each accepted demo must be covered by a separate conference registration.
 This registration must be a Full Conference registration, at the standard rate, completed by the camera-ready deadline.
 This requirement applies universally, regardless of attendance or presentation mode.

 ***Presentation***: All accepted demos must be presented in person at the conference.
-No-show demos may be withdrawn from the proceedings.
+No-show demos may be withdrawn from the *workshop proceedings*.
 Demos are also required to produce an on-site poster.

 ## Demo Co-Chairs